 If you ever see an ingredient labeled as a “proprietary blend,” this is a sneaky way that supplement companies have of hiding ingredients.
 This is not good.
 You don’t know what’s in there and therefore don’t know exactly what you’re putting into your body.
 That’s never a good thing.

 Whatever you end up taking, you’ll definitely want it to have lab results demonstrating the effectiveness of the product.
 It’s also always good to see independent research endorsements from actual doctors.

 You’ll want to read some customer reviews as well, to see how people in the real world are reacting to this metabolic syndrome supplement.
 You want to see genuine customer reviews.
 Paid endorsements, fake reviews, and dodgy marketing tricks are not what you want in a supplement!

 It’s also great when a company has well-trained and knowledgeable customer support staff who know what they are talking about and can help you.
 You want clear and concise information and a company whose employees will be able to answer any pressing questions you might have.
-If a company has a serious lack of customer support or no money-back guarantee, that is not usually a very good sign.
+If a company has a serious lack of customer support, that is not usually a very good sign.
 Be wary!